isene/RTFM/README.md

-'      | Jump to mark (next letter is the name of the mark [a-zA-Z']) /      | Enter search string in bottom window to highlight matching items and jump to the first match n      | Jump to the next item matched by '/' h      | Jump to Home directory f      | Follow symlink to the directory where the target resides L      | Start 'locate' search for files, then use '#' to jump to desired line/directory
+'      | Jump to mark (next letter is the name of the mark [a-zA-Z']) /      | Enter search string in bottom window to highlight matching items and jump to the first match n      | Jump to the next item matched by '/'
+N      | Jump to the previous item matched by '/' h      | Jump to Home directory f      | Follow symlink to the directory where the target resides L      | Start 'locate' search for files, then use '#' to jump to desired line/directory